 The most popular transport card is T-money.
 It is available for purchase in any store, booth or ticket office.
 Using this card is intended for all types of transport and it costs cheaper than payment in cash.
 The card can be refilled with money and the remaining balance on T-money can be withdrawn.

 Seoul City Pass is another T-Card for guests and citizens of Seoul.
 It has three categories intended for 20 trips within one, two and three days.
 Seoul City Pass Plus is a card that combines the functions of T-money and Seoul City Pass.
-It provides discounts for visiting major sights of Seoul.
+It provides discounts for visiting the major sights of Seoul.

 M-Pass Card or Metropolitan Pass are intended to pay for public transport services in Seoul and suburbs, as well as Jeju.
 This card can be used on all subway lines, AREX trains except for direct expresses, green and blue buses.
 Besides, some taxis and stores also support M-Pass Card.

 As you see, the transportation system in Seoul is quite developed that makes no complications for tourists moving about the city.
+You should also find out when is the seasonal forecast in Seoul, South Korea.
+Avoid the rainy season, and visit when it’s nice and warm.
+Depending on the weather, some tourist attractions may be better than others.